Frequently asked questions

-The mechanical treatment technology will be able to handle between 120,000 and 132,000 tonnes of waste per year.
+The mechanical treatment technology is able to handle between 120,000 and 132,000 tonnes of waste per year.

-The anaerobic digestion technology will have a capacity of 32,000 tonnes per year, while the advanced thermal treatment capacity is 93,600 tonnes per year.
+The anaerobic digestion technology has a capacity of 32,000 tonnes per year, while the advanced thermal treatment capacity is 93,600 tonnes per year.

-The facility will be able to generate around 55,000 MWh per year which is enough energy to power the equivalent of around 11,000 homes - similar to the number of households in Wolverton and Newport Pagnell combined.
+The facility is able to generate around 55,000 MWh per year, which is enough energy to power the equivalent of around 11,000 homes - similar to the number of households in Wolverton and Newport Pagnell combined.

 Where is Milton Keynes Waste Recovery Park?

-The facility is being built on Dickens Road, Old Wolverton.
+The facility is on Dickens Road, Old Wolverton.
 It is within an existing industrial area, which includes other waste facilities, and the site was previously used as a distribution centre.

 It is also close to Milton Keynes’ Materials Recycling Facility, which treats the recyclable items collected from homes and is based on Colts Holm Road, and near to a vehicle storage depot for refuse collection vehicles.
 This means Milton Keynes Council can make cost and carbon footprint savings from vehicle mileage.